mg-felix/thesis/README.md

 [2] - https://doi.org/10.1016/j.automatica.2018.11.004 - to coordinate the vehicles speeds and keep the UAV equidistant.

+[3] - https://doi.org/10.48550/arXiv.1404.5828 - to create the repulsive vectors around each UAV.
+Proved convergence for dynamic environements.

-[3] - https://doi.org/10.1109/ICRA.2014.6907828 - to create the repulsive vectors around each UAV. (still need to prove the convergence mathematically to use it).
+[4] - https://doi.org/10.1109/ICRA.2014.6907828 - to create the repulsive vectors around each UAV. (still need to prove the convergence mathematically to use it).

 ----------------------------------------------------------------------------------------------------------------------------